 Do you run or maintain a website?
 If so, you must have heard the term – Domain Hijacking.
-With competition taking over the market these days, protecting your businesses identity is a must.
-And domains are one of the most vulnerable asset these days.
+With competition taking over the market these days, protecting your business’s identity is a must.
+And domains are one of the most vulnerable assets these days.
 This post is all you need to know about Domain Hijacking, how to prevent it and how to recover a stolen domain name

 What is Domain Hijacking

-Domain Hijacking is a form of theft where the attacker takes access of a domain name without the consent of the original registrant.
+Domain Hijacking is a form of theft where the attacker takes access to a domain name without the consent of the original registrant.
 Hijacking can happen due to security flaws on your end or the end of your domain/hosting company.